embrace-io/embrace-docs/docs/react-native/features/index.md

 sidebar_position: 2
 ---

-# React Native Feature Referenceaewfawef
+# React Native Feature Reference

 Embrace's SDK includes many advanced features that you can enable to help you understand more about how your application is performing in production.